To control your privacy settings (stop the sale of, delete, or review) please go to our Consumer Privacy Settings page.

 For our privacy notice for California residents, click here

-Arrivalist provides marketing services for marketers, including destination marketers like tourism boards and Convention and Visitor’s Bureaus and other government-funded or government-related organizations.
+Arrivalist provides analytics services for marketers, including destination marketers like tourism boards and Convention and Visitor’s Bureaus and other government-funded or government-related organizations.
 Our services measure the effectiveness of their marketing campaigns by measuring – in aggregate – which messages are most effective at influencing users to visit their place.
 This agreement outlines how we collect information, what information we collect and how we use this information on our site, Arrivalist.com, and for Arrivalist’s marketing services.

 On Arrivalist.com we collect information that helps us analyze the effectiveness of our website and its performance.
 We may collect and use non-Personally Identifiable Information (“Non-PII”) information (such as in aggregate to gauge the effectiveness of our own marketing programs or deliver advertising messages to our site visitors for marketing purposes.
 We also collect Personally-Identifiable information (“Non-PII”) from information entered in to our “Contact Us” form.
 We only use site visitor’s PII to respond to incoming inquiries and let interested parties know about updates to our marketing services.
 We do not sell or share this information.
 If you wish to correspond with us through this form and do not wish for us to use the PII information that you’ve provided to us via our Contact Us form or other means, please email email@example.com.